galaxyproject/training-material/topics/data-science/tutorials/python-conda/tutorial.md

 bug has been fixed in a newer version of the library), or a specific version of Python interpreter.
 This means that each Python application you work with may require a different setup and a set of dependencies so it is important to be able to keep these configurations separate to avoid confusion between projects.
-The solution for this problem is to create a self-contained *virtual environment* per project, which contains a particular version of Python installation plus a number of additional external libraries.
+The solution for this problem is to create a self-contained *environment* per project, which contains a particular version of Python installation plus a number of additional external libraries.

 If you see something like